greys-tools/twitch-overlay/README.md

 - Follows
 - Raids
 - Hosts
+- Subscriptions
+- Resubs
+- Sub gifts
+- Cheers
+- Goal progress
+- Goal end

 Multiple events in a row are queued up, so no need to worry about missing one if another happens immediately after!
 Also, they should be on the screen for about 5 seconds

 ## Emotes
 Emotes pop up in a random spot on the screen and shoot off to another spot while fading away.
 Currently only one emoji per user can be seen on the screen at a time; once that emoji has disappeared, another can be shown by the same user again.
 Emojis from different users shouldn't be hindered at all

-**More TBA**, we're planning on changing up emotes to have a configurable per-user limit as well as adding events for subscriptions, cheers, and goals
+**More TBA**, we're planning on changing up emotes to have a configurable per-user limit at the very least

 # Self Hosting
 ## Requirements